KDE/kde-builder/doc/chapter_appendix_A/appendix-modules.md

 Now most KDE source modules are Git-based KDE, and are normally combined into groups of modules.

-kdesrc-build therefore supports groups of modules as well, using [module sets](#module-sets).
+kde-builder therefore supports groups of modules as well, using [module sets](#module-sets).
 An example:

 ```